 Areas of Research

-Self assembling protein materials play critical roles in biology.
-IPD researchers are developing general approaches for creating new self assembling nanostructures, and using these approaches to develop a next generation of vaccines and drug delivery vehicles.
-See Self-Assembling Nanomaterials and Two-Component Nanomaterials.
+Self-assembling proteins play critical roles in biology.
+IPD researchers are developing methods to create new self-assembling nanostructures and using these approaches to develop advanced vaccines and drug delivery vehicles.